MichaelOdermatt/MikesSiteGenerator/README.md

 All the markdown parsing is done by the script and thus, is only intended to support very fundamental markdown syntax.

+### CSS
+All the css for the site can be put in the `/css` folder in the main directory.
+When the site is generated every `.css` file in that folder will be copied to `/_site/css` and linked to every generated HTML page.

 ### Page Title
 To define the page's title I added support for a YAML front matter inspired block, which can be added to the top of the page.
 Here's what it looks like.
 ```